Showing all 19 results

 - Potentially help to reduce addictive behaviors by decreasing anxiety and cravings

-One of the most appealing things about CBD’s benefits is that they often come with little to no side effects, which can’t necessarily be said about many prescription and over-the-counter medications.
+One of the most appealing things about CBD’s benefits is that they often come with little to no side effects.
+The same can’t be said about many prescription and over-the-counter medications.

-Because there are many different types of CBD flower, benefits will vary depending on the specific strain that you choose This comes down to the exact percentage of CBD and other cannabinoids in each unique strain.
-For example, some hemp flower strains are more uplifting and energizing, while others are more calming, therefore people may choose to use different strains during the day than at night to achieve desired effects.
+Because there are many different types of CBD flower, benefits will vary depending on the specific strain that you choose.
+This comes down to the exact percentage of CBD and other cannabinoids in each unique strain.
+Some hemp flower strains are more uplifting and energizing, while others are more calming.
+People may choose to use different strains during the day than at night to achieve desired effects.

-In some cases, to offer even more benefits, CBD may be used in combination with conventional medicines to further manage symptoms caused by some conditions, such as seizure disorders or chronic pain for example.
+CBD may be used in combination with conventional medicines to offer even more benefits.
 CBD’s have also been found to have an “opioid-sparing effect,” so much so that some CBD users are able to wean off of opioid medication.

 That being said, in the United States, as of late 2020, for legal reasons CBD/hemp can’t be included in products marketed with therapeutic claims.
 This doesn’t mean that it isn’t a valuable addition to your wellness routine, just that you probably won’t see cbd flowers for sale in the same ways as other supplements or medications.

-Are there any side effects of CBD Flower?
+Are there any side effects of CBD Flower strains?